peterkeen/roku-parental-controls/README.md

 Roku does not have parental controls.

-What Roku _does_ have is an unauthenticated HTTP server running that allows you do, among other things, query the currently-running app and emulate remote key presses.
+What Roku _does_ have is an unauthenticated HTTP endpoint that allows you to, among other things, query the currently-running app and emulate remote key presses.

 Eventually this will be a sophisticated system that will allow one to set up all manner of time-based rules: